 Sergei and Volodya did not return until the day was too far gone for us to pack up and make the trip to Irkutsk we’d agree on.
 This development was predictable enough that I didn’t even waste much time being mad.
 Sergei said that he and Volodya had spent all morning climbing the cliffs above Baikal, and these cliffs were so beautiful that I must see them immediately.

-Lake Bailkal, immensely blue, occupied the entire space on our right-hand side, clear to the horizon.
-At the top of a spire we stopped, and directly below us, maybe fifteen stories down, a naked couple was swimming in water of a clear, almost tropical greenish-blue.
+ake Baikal, immensely blue, occupied the entire space on our right-hand side, clear to the horizon.
+At the top of a spire we stopped, and directly below us, maybe fifteen stories down, a naked couple was swimming in the water of a clear, almost tropical greenish-blue.
 We could hear the woman laugh; her figure was Rubensian.
 In another moment they ducked into a grotto, maybe releasing we were there.

 At a distance in from the cliffs, a gravel lane ran along the lakeshore to a bluff where a gray-and-white observatory, all angles and planes, like a piece of modernist sculpture, leaned its notched profile to the sky.

-I said we should check out this observatory and Sergei said sure, so we hiked up to it and kocked on the door.
+I said we should check out this observatory and Sergei said sure, so we hiked up to it and knocked on the door.
 An astronomer named Elena Kossumova answered and invited us inside.

-She had short, honey-blond hair, wore a white lab coat, and spoke the flawless English I now expect from every Russian in the sciences.
+She had short, honey-blond hair, wore a white lab coat and spoke flawless English I now expect from every Russian in the sciences.